syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/FAQ/Floating/How-to-make-a-docked-control-Float-Only.md

 ---
 layout: post
-title: How to make a docked control Float Only
+title: How to make a docked control Float Only | WindowsForms | Syncfusion
 description: How to make a docked control Float Only
 platform: WindowsForms
 control: DockingManager